Filter

 e).- CONTRACTOR AND CONSTRUCTION RESPONSIBLE REGISTRATION.- Register the name of the contractor and construction manager with the condominium administration, agreeing to inform of any changes in these designations.

-f).- APPROVAL.- For the construction, modification, or extension of construction on private properties, the owners must obtain the approval of the respective plans from the Architectural and Urban Supervision Commission of the condominium administration.
+f).- APPROVAL.- For the construction, modification, or expansion of buildings on private lots, owners must obtain the approval of the respective plans from the Construction and Architecture Committee of the Master Condominium

 g).- Employee Roster.- Register the construction workers' roster and the name of the guard with the condominium administration, reporting monthly on any new hires or departures.

-- A valid official ID (INE or passport).
+A valid official ID (INE or passport) and your CURP

 - Why aren't invoices issued in COIN?